 Speed is vital but not at the expense of accuracy.
 Aim to follow up the Alert by having a Newsbreak on the wire within 5 - 10 minutes.

-Most Newsbreaks should be no more than TWO paragraphs or 100 words or about 10 lines in Lynx Editor, published within about 10 mins of the alert, if the news is unexpected.
-Newsbreaks that include pre-written material may run longer, provided this does not compromise "snap gaps" or the time between the alerts and the Newsbreak.
+Most Newsbreaks should be no more than about 100 words or TWO or THREE paragraphs, published within about 10 mins of the alert.
+Newsbreaks that include pre-written material may run longer, provided this does not compromise the "snap gap" or the time between the alerts and the Newsbreak.

-If a story is unlikely to move a market but still requires a quick start, coverage may start with a Newsbreak. .
+If a story is unlikely to move a market and so require an Alert but still requires a quick start, coverage may start with a Newsbreak. .

 If, after writing the Newsbreak, you have material you think needs to be reported further, write a short UPDATE 1.
 You can, if necessary, use the same top and same headline as the Newsbreak, adding the new material at the bottom.
 There is no need for a Newsbreak to repeat slavishly every detail in a sequence of Alerts if the essential news is adequately covered.